julienXX/terminal-notifier/README.markdown

 `-open URL`

-Specifies a resource to be opened when the user clicks the notification.
+Open `URL` when the user clicks the notification.
 This can be a web or file URL, or any custom URL scheme.

 -------------------------------------------------------------------------------

 `-execute COMMAND`

-Specifies a shell command to run when the user clicks the notification.
+Run the shell command `COMMAND` when the user clicks the notification.

 ## License